 A limited number of lockers are available for rent from the office of student affairs.
 Students have the option to rent per semester or per academic year.
-For more information and the fee for rental, please contact the office of student affairs.
+Fees are \$15 per semester, \$20 for both the fall and spring semesters, \$15 for both summer sessions and \$35 for the entire year.
+For more information contact the office of student services at 718.429.6600, ext.
+201.